gchristofferson/kc/wp-content/plugins/data-tables-generator-by-supsystic/readme.txt

  * Fix for displaying table caption

 = 1.5.6 / 22.02.2017 =
- * Hot fix for comparability between new FREE and old PRO version
+ * Hotfix for comparability between new FREE and old PRO version
  * Fix for shortcode for output table with single selected cell
  * Fix for "Execute JS Script After Table Is Loaded" option
- * Minor isues fix
+ * Minor issues fix

 = 1.5.5 / 21.02.2017 =
- * Optimization of table's saving process and displaying the table's preview
+ * Optimization of the table's saving process and displaying the table's preview
- * Add ability to output single cell of table by shortcode
+ * Add ability to output single cell of the table by shortcode
  * Add ability to output the cell value by shortcode for cells with formulas
- * Add ability to execute js scripts after table was initialized
+ * Add ability to execute js scripts after the table was initialized
  * Add ability to copy the cell styles during creating of rows and columns
  * Add support of formulas: POISSON, LOOKUP, MID
- * Add the highlighting of row and column for current cell in table editor
+ * Add the highlighting of row and column for current cell in the table editor
- * Add auto save for newly created tables
+ * Add autosave for newly created tables
- * Add error message for Import dialog if file was not chosen
+ * Add error message for Import dialog if the file was not chosen
- * Add font with support of Cyrillic and Latin Extended characters for PDF export
+ * Add font with the support of Cyrillic and Latin Extended characters for PDF export
- * Fix for auto fill table by dragging the cell
+ * Fix for autofill table by dragging the cell
  * Fix of save the large tables
- * Fix the displaying the diagrams on frontend
+ * Fix the displaying the diagrams on the frontend
  * Fix of table sorting after changing data on frontend
  * Fix of using the cells' coordinates in lowercase in formulas
  * Fix of ability to use editable fields when there are many tables on the page